palebluepixel/textgameEngine/README.md

 # textgameEngine

-Requires lua 5.2.4 and luabridge to be in the lib directory.
+Run ./setup after checking out the repo.
+Uses Lua 5.2.4 and sol2.

+Check ProjectDescriptionForClass.txt to see project goals and description.